MKulys/ESC-Game/README.md

 3. Create a folder named `recordings` in the application directory
 4. Add your music files to the `recordings` folder (supported formats: .mp3, .wav, .ogg, .flac)
+5. **IMPORTANT:** delete all JSON files when first initializing the app.
+These files contain personal rankings, uploaded for my progress saving purposes, but they do not reflect your personal choices.
+After deleting them, the app will automatically generate your personal statistics.
+Note: make sure to back up the progress before pulling new updates, as this might overwrite your statistics/create merge conflicts.

 ### File Naming Convention (Optional)